zarat/zarat.github.io/_posts/2022-06-29-bpm-automatisierung-mit-camunda.markdown

 Nach der Anmeldung führe ich folgende Befehle aus

 <pre>
-CREATE DATABASE IF NOT EXISTS camundabpm;
+CREATE DATABASE IF NOT EXISTS camunda;
 GRANT ALL ON camunda.* TO camunda@'localhost' IDENTIFIED BY 's3cr3t';
 GRANT ALL ON camunda.* TO camunda@'%' IDENTIFIED BY 's3cr3t';
 GRANT ALL ON camunda.* TO camunda@'127.0.0.1' IDENTIFIED BY 's3cr3t';